JonWinkelman/dash_app_Acinetobacters/README.md

 3. Build local python interactive dash app from orthofinder results

 ### Once you have run the notebook:
-go to terminal and move to the directory containing the notebook and app1.py
+go to your terminal,  and cd to the directory containing set_up_dash_app.ipynb and app1.py
 run:
 `python3 app1.py`
+this will start a local server that you can access via http://127.0.0.1:8050/ to view the application in a web browser.

 #### Find HOGs of interest and select them at different phylogenetic levels
 ##### Select N0 node in tree to show info on selected HOG at NO level.